-Ripping is the operation of making a lengthwise cut through a board, as shown in Fig. 61, and the rip fence (A) is used to position and guide the work.
+Ripping is cutting lengthwise through a board.
+The rip fence (A) Fig. 62 [not supplied] is used to position and guide the work.
 One edge of the work rides against the rip fence while the flat side of the board rests on the table.
 Since the work is pushed along the fence, it must have a straight edge and make solid contact with the table.
-The saw blade guard must be used.
-The guard has anti-kickback fingers to prevent kickback and a splitter to prevent the saw kerf from closing and binding the blade.
-Make sure rip fence is securely locked before operating the saw.